qoncrete/qoncrete.com/resources.md/common/accuracy-precision.md

 ## Accuracy

-Funcions like summary, average, minimum, maximum, first and last values are always correct.
-The only one with a slight error rate is unique count.
-Because unique counts can easily go into the millions and billions we are using an algorithm called HyperLogLog which allows for faster, more efficient calculations of unique items.
-Said that, you could always use the API to list out all group-by keys and create precise number.
+Funcions like sum, average, minimum, maximum, first and last values are always correct, minus any floating point restrictions.
+However, __unique counts__ may have a small error (e.g. less than 0.1%).
+For faster, more efficiant calculations over event collections that number into the millions or billions, Qoncrete makes use of [a version of HyperLogLog](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/40671.pdf) for counting the number of unique items.
+If an exact number is required, the API can be used to list out all group-by keys allowing for the calculation of a precise number.

 ## Precision